 Lennon declined comment when reached via text message last week.
 Deptula also declined to discuss his situation when reached by phone last week.
 Attempts to reach the other former assistants have been unsuccessful.

 Gilbert is an English teacher at Seymour High School and is the head coach of the baseball team, which won a state championship in June.
-Burns and Deputla are both teachers in the Waterbury Public School system.
+Deputla is a teacher in the Waterbury Public School system.
 Johnson is the head indoor track coach and occasional substitute at Seymour.

 Multiple calls to Seymour Superintendent Michael Wilson seeking comment on the status of Lennon and his staff late last week and on Monday, before the letter was obtained by Hearst, have not been returned.
 A call to Seymour First Selectman W. Kurt Miller Monday afternoon was also not returned.